 How do you settle an IVA early

-This approach is a bit like making a full and final settlement offer on debts outside an IVA, but the procedure is more formal:
+This approach is like making a full and final settlement offer on debts outside an IVA, but the procedure is more formal:

 - you tell your IVA firm what you want to offer;